 It is the greatest magic trick ever seen.
 But it is not magic in the true sense of the word; only the appearance of it.
 The trick is called The Transported Man.

 The Transported Man is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Marc-Olivier Wahler, Director.
-Support for this exhibition is provided by the Swiss Arts Council Pro Helvetia; the Eli and Edythe Broad Endowed Exhibition Fund; and the Broad MSU’s general exhibitions fund.
+Support for this exhibition is provided by the MSU Federal Credit Union; the Swiss Arts Council Pro Helvetia; Audemars Piguet; the Eli and Edythe Broad Endowed Exhibition Fund; and the MSU Broad's general exhibitions fund.